-Conduct of clinical trials is a demanding process.
-This requires not only the hiring of resources to perform various activities but also the material to support to actually execute different activities and processes.
+The conduct of clinical trials is a critical process.
+Along with resource hiring, it also requires materials for different activities.
 Some of these materials can be investigational products.
-But, a vast number of products could be non-investigational products required for the conduct of clinical trials.
-It becomes important to plan for procurement or import of these clinical trial ancillary supply products in advance.
+But, a vast number of products could be non-investigational products necessary for the conduct of clinical trials.
+It becomes critical to plan for procurement or import of these clinical trial ancillary supply products in advance.

-For importation of clinical trial supplies in Japan, it’s important to understand the
+For the import of clinical trial supplies in Japan, it’s important to understand the

 - Regulations and processes related to the import of clinical ancillary supplies in Japan

 - Required documents and approvals for seeking approvals for such import

 - Entities or personnel who can be authorized for import of these products